AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 |Intermediate/advanced analysts|Beginners - you need practice defining cohorts.|
 |Identifying behavioral trends over time|Qualitative analysis - it can be [done](../dev-reports/create-qual-cohort-analysis.md), but requires our assistance.|

+## Rebuilding Queries after the Update Cycle

+You do not have to rebuild your queries.
+Reports created using the [`SQL Report Builder`](../dev-reports/sql-rpt-bldr.md) are saved like those created in the traditional `Report Builder`.
+The update process for SQL charts is exactly the same - after your data is updated, the values in your charts will be recalculated and redisplayed.

 ## Wrapping up {#wrapup}

 If you want to try something a bit more challenging, why not try writing a query that is optimized for visualization?
 Check out our [Creating visualizations from SQL queries tutorial](../../tutorials/create-visuals-from-sql.md){: target="_blank"} to get started.